Cadet College Hasan Abdal: Display of Military Equipment

 Cadet College Hasanabdal started as military feeding nursery and the majority of the early cadets joined forces.
 Once they reached to their better profiling in the forces they presented obsolete military equipment for display on the campus.
 Some alumni were of the view that as college does not have any affiliation with the armed forces now, so this military apparatus must not be displayed.

 Notable alumni

-The following notable people are graduates of the college:
+A few notable alumni of the institution are mentioned below: